DataAstrologer/DataScience/Machine Learning/Supervised Learning/README.md

 	* **Non-Parametric** - No explicit assumption of the functional form of f is made and the algorithm uses a **flexible number of parameter**.
 Also, fewer assumptions about the data are made.
 Example -  **K-nearest neighbour**

-Trade-Off:
+* Trade-Off between both the methods:
-Interpretability - Non-parametric methods are harder to interpret.
+	* **Interpretability** - Non-parametric methods are harder to interpret.
-Flexibility - It is harder to fit a more flexible model to the data.
+	* **Flexibility** - It is harder to fit a more flexible model to the data.

 ## Measuring Quality of Fit